Fabrice Amedeo announces important discoveries on the origins of ocean pollution at his conference

 Since 2020, Onet has been financing a sensor on board the yachtsman's IMOCA, made up of various modules, which collect data on water salinity, Co2 levels and microplastic and phytoplankton content.
 These data are on an unprecedented scale, as they are collected offshore, in places where scientific boats rarely visit.
 These samples, collected during the various races, were made available to scientific institutes such as Ifremer, the University of Bordeaux, the IRD and the CNRS.
 After 2 years of study and research, some of the data collected on the Vendée Globe 2020 has now been finalized.
 These results are available as "open data", i.e. free of charge and open to all, and will be used to model climate change and study the level and sources of pollution in our oceans.

-Over and above the sporting adventure and our shared values, it was the scientific project and Fabrice's personal commitment that won us over.
-Contributing to this ambitious project seemed to us essential and consistent with Onet's ambition to help create healthier, safer and more reliable environments.
-These initial results only reinforce our determination to develop ever more responsible solutions, like our Biogistic cleaning solution, and to continue reducing our use of plastic in all our businesses.
-They also reveal the new challenges we will have to face, and open up new avenues for action, notably with regard to the lifecycle of our work clothes, a reflection initiated in 2020 and included in our 20/23 CSR roadmap.
+Beyond the sporting adventure and our shared values, it was the scientific project that won us over, along with Fabrice’s personal commitment.
+Contributing to this ambitious project seemed essential to us and aligned with Onet’s goal of helping to create healthier, safer, and more reliable environments.
+These initial results only reinforce our determination to develop increasingly responsible solutions, such as our Biogistic cleaning solution, and to continue reducing our use of plastic across all our business lines.
+They also reveal new challenges we will have to face and open up new avenues for action, particularly regarding the lifecycle of our workwear—a focus we began in 2020 and have included in our 2020–2023 CSR roadmap.

 The two main findings